Inside This Issue

 We say “happy” lightly, as we see in the news every day how busy our nation’s hospitals are at this time still dealing with Covid-19 cases.
 Our hope is that the vaccines getting into staff and patient arms start to take effect and the daily crises you have been dealing with for almost a year will soon start to abate.
 Our newsletter, as usual, will review all the pertinent content from TJC and CMS, but out of respect for your limited time we wanted to highlight the essential information that needs to be acted upon, rather than the more mundane, informational content.

-The most essential action item this month is the article on page 6 of Perspectives and the provided link to the prepublication standards for the new Life Safety Code requirements for business occupancies for hospitals and behavioral healthcare organizations.
+The most essential action item this month is the article on page 6 of Perspectives.
 These standards become effective July 1, 2021.

 TJC has created a new LS.05.xx.xx and you will want to provide your facilities and outpatient leadership with these standards for self-assessment and identification of likely compliance difficulties ASAP.
 In the past, there was a perception of complacency in these business occupancies, knowing that TJC did not really focus the same energy in physical environment issues.
 These standards and the evolving survey process will change that perception and you will want to know about and correct potential problems before being hit with RFIs.
 We encourage our readers to develop a reporting process to senior leadership about anticipated difficulties now.